Why should submarine cable operators care about adding packet networking to their networks?

 We'll also provide an overview of submarine network bandwidth demands, as well as who is responsible for it.
 Register below to join the conversation.

 This webinar is no longer accepting registrations.
+Watch the recording below.

 About the Presenters

-Time Stronge, VP of Research, TeleGeography
+Tim Stronge, VP of Research, TeleGeography

 As Vice President of Research at TeleGeography, Tim Stronge's areas of expertise include international voice traffic, terrestrial and submarine cable systems, and international bandwidth markets.
 Since joining TeleGeography in 1996, Tim has served as a principal analyst in most areas of research, including network infrastructure, bandwidth demand modeling, cross-border traffic flows, and telecom services pricing.

 He holds a master's degree in international economics from Johns Hopkins University and a B.A. from the College of William and Mary.

 Brian Lavallée is the Director of Solutions Marketing with global responsibility for Ciena’s packet and submarine networking solutions.
 Brian has over 20 years of telecommunications experience with previous roles in Product Line Management, Systems Engineering, Research & Development, and Manufacturing.
 During his career, he has worked in various areas of optical networking including access, metro, regional, long-haul, and submarine networks.

 He holds a Bachelor of Electrical Engineering degree from Concordia University and an MBA in Marketing from McGill University, both located in Montréal, Québec, Canada.